yuvaly0/yuvaly0.github.io/_posts/introduction-to-virtualization/2020-06-19-introduction-to-virtualization.md

 An upside for using EPT over Shadow Page Tables is that in EPT the TLB gets an added responsibility and has the GVA to GPA and the MVA to MPA translation, the TLB has a new VM specific tag called Address Space IDentifier (ASID).
 With this tag, the TLB can now keep track of which TLB entry is to which VM which will result in that we don’t need to flush the TLB for each VM Exit, the TLB entries can coexist.

-If the address was not found in the TLB, will go threw the EPT tables.
+If the address was not found in the TLB, it will go threw the EPT tables.

 Tough VM Exit can still occur if the EPT cannot translate a GPA.
-Such an occasion should be infrequent.
+Such an occasion is infrequent.

 | ![alternat text](/assets/introduction-to-virtualization/ept_tlb.gif) |
 |:--:|